terraform-module/terraform-aws-ecs/README.md

 However, having said the above to have a proper ECS cluster up and running multiple resources are needed.
 In most cases creating these resources is heavily opinionated and or context-bound.
 That is why this module does not create these resources.
 But you still need them to have a production ready environment.
 Therefore the example area shows how to create everything needed for a production environment.

+Reasoining.
+Due to fact, that [base mobule](https://github.com/terraform-aws-modules/terraform-aws-ecs/tree/v3.5.0) was rewrited due, seems a bit clunky and it does solve some owner specific issue.

 ---

 ![](https://github.com/terraform-module/terraform-aws-ecs/workflows/release/badge.svg)